toronto-riichi-club/toronto-riichi-club.github.io/_posts/2025-03-24-toronto-riichi-open.md

 #### First day

 - 4 hanchan
-- 90 minute hanchan time limit.
-Unfinished hands being played at the time limit will be played to completion.
+- 80 minute hanchan time limit.
+Unfinished hands being played at the time limit will be played to completion, then one more hand will be played if the game is not yet finished.
+If the hand has just finished when time is completed, then two more hands will be played.

 #### Second day